AdrianFerrari/meme-generator/README.md

 ## Objective

-Learn how to use states and fetch data inside function component with useState and useEffect hooks.
+Learn how to use states and fetch data inside function components with useState and useEffect hooks.

 ## Screenshot